tejaspradhan/CI-CD-Dashboard-Application/readme.md

 # CI-CD Dashboard Application

 > This is a flask based dashboard application for version and information checking of deployments made via jenkins pipelines.
-It is used as a maintanence tool for CI/CD pipeline based applications
+It is used as a maintanence tool for CI/CD pipelines specifically for java based applications
 <!-- > Live demo [_here_](https://www.example.com).
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents